 Day 2: The Great Outdoors

-Celebrate beautiful spring weather than with a day outside at the Kansas City Zoo, one of the most popular family-friendly attractions in the city.
+There's no better way to celebrate beautiful spring weather than with a day outside at the Kansas City Zoo, one of the most popular family-friendly attractions in the city.
 Get up close and personal with some of the world’s most exotic animals, including chimpanzees, orangutans, penguins, a polar bear and 1,700 other creatures of all shapes and sizes.

 Head to Worlds of Fun for all-ages thrills and excitement.
 Planet Snoopy is a great bet for your pint-sized travelers—they’ll get plenty of rides, laughs and fun in this kid-friendly retreat.
 Hit the specified height requirements for adrenaline-pumping rides like Mamba, one of the tallest, longest and fastest roller coasters in the U.S.